hoyce/wordpress-plugin-analytics-injector/readme.txt

 * Added option for _setDomainName
 * The plugin now exclude the visits from given restricted url. (bug fix)
 * Tested stability up to Wordpress 3.8.1

+= 1.1.3 =
+* Added this plugin to Github https://github.com/hoyce/google-analytics-injector
+* Tested stability up to Wordpress 3.9